codio/knowledge/source/instructors/admin/integration/lms-systems/schoology.rst

     .. figure:: /img/lti/LMS-Unit-URL.png
        :alt: Unit URL

    ..
-Note:: If you would like to access all the LTI integration URLs at once, navigate to the course, then the Admin tab at the top of the page.
-Select **LTI Settings** and a CSV will download that provides the information for the course in one place.
+Note:: If you would like to access all the LTI integration URLs at once, navigate to the course, then the **LTI/LMS** in the Admin section.
+Select **Assignment URLS** and a CSV will download that provides the information for the course in one place.

 In Schoology
 ~~~~~~~~~~~~